Skip to main content

 Viome is a health and wellness brand specializing in at-home microbiome tests.
 The company also creates personalized products like toothpaste, lozenges, and supplements based on your test results.
 Out of our top picks, Viome is the only one that makes a daily supplement tailored to your personal needs.
 Using AI algorithms and clinical data, it creates a nutrient profile (containing around 50 ingredients) designed to benefit you the most.

-The at-home test used for Viome’s Precision Supplements is called the Full Body Intelligence Test, and it requires you to collect a saliva, stool, and blood sample.
+The at-home test used for Viome’s Precision Supplements is called the Full Body Intelligence Test, which requires you to collect saliva, stool, and blood samples.
 After every 12 months of using your Viome supplement, the company sends you a new test to update your formula as needed.

 In addition to your custom supplement data, the Full Body Intelligence Test gives you scores on things like your biological age, cognitive functioning, immune system stress response, microbiome, and more.
-It’ll also provide you with information on which foods you may wish to avoid or get more of in your daily diet.
+It also provides you with information on which foods you may wish to avoid or get more of in your daily diet.

 To learn more about Viome, check out our full review.